Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 - AutoAnimalDoor("Automation", bool, default:true) - whether this utility is enabled.

-## Auto Fishing
+## AFK Fishing
-Are you tired to deal with fishing minigame?
-When this utility is enabled, your computer will play the minigame instead of you.
+Are you tired to deal with fishing?
+When this utility is enabled, your computer will catch fish instead of you.
 ﻿This was requested by @GastlyMister.
 Many thanks!

 **[CONFIG]**

-- AutoFishing("Automation", bool, default:false) - whether this utility is enabled.
+- AutoFishing("Automation", bool, default:false) - whether this plays fishing minigame.

 - ﻿CPUThresholdFishing("Automation", float, default:0.2 min:0.0 max:0.5) - determines how often cpu reel up the rod.

-## Fishing Tweaks
-﻿This is a set of tweaks of fishing.

-﻿
-**[CONFIG]**
+- ﻿ThrowPower("Automation", float, default:1.0 min:0.0 max:1.0) - How strong a bobber will be thrown.

+- ThresholdStaminaPercentage("Automation", int, default:20 min:10 max:60) - If farmer's stamina percentage is lower than this value, AFK mode will be stopped.

 - AutoReelRod("Automation", bool, default:true) - whether it automatically reels up the rod when fish nibbled.﻿

+- ToggleAFKFishing("Controls", SButton, default: 'End') - The button to activate/deactivate AFK fishing mode.

 ## Fishing Information GUI